Canopus: Spectrum

 Canopus was little-studied by western scientists before the 20th century.
 It was given a spectral class of F in 1897, an early use of this extension to Secchi class I, applied to those stars where the hydrogen lines are relatively weak and the calcium K line relatively strong.
 It was given as a standard star of F0 in the Henry Draper Catalogue, with the spectral type F0 described as having hydrogen lines half the strength of an A0 star and the calcium K line three times as strong as Hδ.
 American astronomer Jesse Greenstein was interested in stellar spectra and used the newly built Otto Struve Telescope at McDonald Observatory to analyze the star's spectrum in detail.
 In a 1942 paper, he reported that the spectrum is dominated by strong broad hydrogen lines.
 There are also absorption lines of carbon, nitrogen, oxygen, sulphur, iron, and many ionised metals.
-It was studied in the ultraviolet by an early astronomical satellite, Gemini XI in 1966.
+It was studied in the ultraviolet by an early crewed space mission, Gemini XI in 1966.
 The UV spectra were considered to be consistent with an F0 supergiant having a temperature of 6,900 K, the accepted parameters for Canopus at the time.
 New Zealand-based astronomers John Hearnshaw and Krishna Desikachary examined the spectrum in greater detail, publishing their results in 1982.

 When luminosity classes were added to the MK spectral classification scheme, Canopus was assigned class Iab indicating an intermediate luminosity supergiant.
 This was based on the relative strengths of certain spectral lines understood to be sensitive to the luminosity of a star.
 In the Bright Star Catalogue 5th edition it is given the spectral class F0II, the luminosity class indicating a bright giant.
 Balmer line profiles and oxygen line strengths indicate the size and luminosity of Canopus.

 When the effects of stellar rotation speed on spectral lines are accounted for, the MK spectral class of Canopus is adjusted to A9II.
 Its spectrum consists mostly of absorption lines on a visible continuum, but some emission has been detected.
 For example, the calcium K line has weak emission wings on each side of the strong central absorption line, first observed in 1966.
 The emission line profiles are usually correlated with the luminosity of the star as described by the Wilson-Bappu effect, but in the case of Canopus they indicate a luminosity much lower than that calculated by other methods.
 More detailed observations have shown that the emission line profiles are variable and may be due to plage areas on the surface of the star.
 Emission can also be found in other lines such as the h and k lines of ionised magnesium.